• Skip to primary navigation

 Milk Chocolate Frosted Brownies by The Toasty Kitchen

-Milk Chocolate Frosted Brownies are a rich, dense, and sweet dessert treat.
-Chocolate brownies are filled with chocolate chips and topped with chocolate buttercream frosting - a chocolate lover's dream.
+Frosted brownies are a rich, dense, and sweet dessert treat.
+Chocolate brownies are filled with chocolate chips and topped with silky chocolate buttercream frosting - a trifecta of chocolate perfection!

 Chocolate frosted brownies are an easy to make, crowd-pleasing dessert recipe.
-Fudgy chocolate brownies are frosted with a thin layer of sweet chocolate buttercream frosting.
-The perfect pairing!
+Fudgy brownies are frosted with a thin layer of sweet chocolate buttercream frosting.
+It's the perfect dessert for chocolate lovers.

 Ingredients and substitutions